biocorecrg/RNAseq_course_2019/README.md

   * STAR
   * SALMON
 * SAM / BAM formats (play with samtools)
-* How to explore BAM files (e.g., using NCBI Genome Workbench https://www.ncbi.nlm.nih.gov/tools/gbench/tutorial6/; UCSC browser, else???)
+* How to explore BAM files (e.g., using NCBI Genome Workbench https://www.ncbi.nlm.nih.gov/tools/gbench/tutorial6/; UCSC browser https://genome.ucsc.edu/goldenPath/help/bam.html - which http server can be used in the class for this?)

 ### Day 3
 * DESeq2: import data from STAR and SALMON